 We only want the best for our pooches, which is why we search for an effective treatment for dog lice infestation.
 Veterinarians frequently tell pet owners that the application of medication is the treatment and not just mere washing.
 So, what are the medications?
 Does a dog shampoo kill lice?

 There are different treatments for dog lice infestations that are easy and effective.
-Dog shampoos provide the right level of pH for a dog’s skin, relieve itch and irritation, and detangle and smoothe the hair.
+Dog shampoos provide the right level of pH for a dog’s skin, relieve itch and irritation, while detangling their coat.

 Some dog shampoos available in stores today can kill lice and prevent them from coming back.
 Search for the active ingredients like lime sulfur, pyrethroid, and pyrethrin listed on the label.